 Worship is the central visible act of the Christian people, and worship at Grace Lutheran is central to our life and mission in the community and the world.
 We celebrate the life of Jesus as we mark the seasons of the church year and through a worship style that lifts up the Word of God and the sacraments.

-We celebrate the Sacrament of Holy Communion each Sunday, as well as festivals and during the Easter and Christmas seasons.
+We celebrate the Sacrament of Holy Communion each Sunday, as well as on Wednesdays and festivals.
 We believe regular and frequent communion is foundational to our identity as baptized Christians.

 Grace Lutheran’s worship includes different worship services used throughout the month ranging from traditional to contemporary and reflects the themes for the season and day.

 We are blessed to have a beautiful 39 rank Schlicker pipe organ in the balcony and a vintage Mason & Hamlin grand piano at the front of the sanctuary.
 These two instruments lead our singing during worship and are used occasionally as recital instruments, as well.

 LISTEN TO PAST SERMONS: